ubilab-escape/ai-server/README.md

 #### Fabrication

-For a detailed view of what is being ordered in the first and second items, please refer to the pdf documents of the chipboard and Rahmenholz cutting list.The name of the documents is Cutlist_1 and Cutlist_2 respectively.
+For a detailed view of what is being ordered in the first and second items, please refer to the pdf [documents](https://github.com/ubilab-escape/ai-server/blob/master/Servers%20%2B%20LEDs%20code/OSB-Platte%20Cutlist%20(12mm).pdf) in the [Servers + LEDs code folder](https://github.com/ubilab-escape/ai-server/tree/master/Servers%20%2B%20LEDs%20code).

 |  Name  | Qty. | Link | Price | Comment |
 | ------------- | :---:  |------------- |:---  | ------------- |